ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

         split_factors[device] = factor

-Instead of coding a conditional block and raising an exception if the conditions are not met, we reuse our existing helper function to simplify the logic and increase code readability.
+Instead of coding a conditional block and raising an exception if the conditions are not met, a helper function is used to simplify the logic and increase code readability.